254In61/role-aap-object-job-template/README.md

 Step 2: Define your variables in the structure below

-job: true/false # Bool value to switch role on off.
+build: true/false # Bool value to switch role on off.

 in_list_name:
    - name